 The second one is about preserving nature and industrialization.
 Of course, goblins fit more into the later theme, as you see in the book.

 He popularized the existence of goblins. however, the big thing to understand is he portrays them not necessarily as they might’ve been in the past, but more on what they were considered in folklore.

-The goblins were considered bad guys, and were on par with the orcs in terms of nefariousness.
+The goblins were considered bad guys and were on par with the orcs in terms of nefariousness.
 If one is to believe that they were “helpful” to people and in the mines, then they’d be the opposite of this.

-But, there is no hard evidence on the presence of this, and again, are used in many cases to tell a story rather than of course, to prove or disprove the existence of such beings.
+But, there is no hard evidence on the presence of this, and again, is used in many cases to tell a story rather than of course, to prove or disprove the existence of such beings.

 So…Are they Real?

 That’s up for debate. the consensus of this is no, that they aren’t real, and sit there in the same realm of course, like those other creatures such as fairies, brownies, and even elves.

 But there is some speculation.
 They could be real if you go back far enough, especially if you’re out in the mountains, where there aren’t cameras to take pictures.

 But for the most part, a lot of people keep it to folklore and fantasy.
 After all, since there isn’t much hard evidence for this, wouldn’t it of course mean that people are basing real-life on fictional beings?

 There is no solid evidence that these creatures are real, and for the most part, this is pure speculation on if they existed. it could explain how different activities happened back then though.